| | | | | |

 • Salt.
 Enhances flavors

 • Vanilla extract.
-Contributes with aroma and compliments the flavor
+Contributes to the aroma and complements the flavor

-• BareOrganics Freeze-dried Maqui Berry: Gives color and flavor
+• Freeze-dried Maqui Berry: Gives color and flavor

 Instruction with step-by-step photos

 Line 3 baking sheets with parchment paper.
-Place butter, flour, corn starch, sugar, salt and vanilla in a food processor; mix until mixture looks like wet sand (around 10-15 second pulses), and try not to overwork it.
+Place butter, flour, corn starch, sugar, salt, and vanilla in a food processor; mix until the mixture looks like wet sand (around 10-15 second pulses), and try not to overwork it.
 It should clump together when pressed.

-Remove from food processor, split in half and add Freeze-dried Maqui Berry to one half, folding and mixing until it turns with an homogeneous color.
+Remove from the food processor, split in half, and add Freeze-dried Maqui Berry to one half, folding and mixing until it turns a homogeneous color.
 Wrap each color separately in plastic and refrigerate for 1 hour.

-Dust your roller pin and roll both doughs separately over a parchment paper, stack them together, cut in squares and press them together to form one ball (try not over mixing the dough so the colors don’t mix entirely)
+Dust your roller pin and roll both doughs separately over a parchment paper, stack them together, cut into squares, and press them together to form one ball (try not to over-mix the dough so the colors don’t mix entirely)

-Roll dough to 1/4” thickness, cut cookies with a 2 1/4 in circular cookie cutter, place them on your prepared sheets and freeze for 15 minutes.
-In the meantime, pre-heat your oven to 320 f
+Roll the dough to 1/4” thickness, cut cookies with a 2 1/4 in circular cookie cutter, place them on your prepared sheets, and freeze for 15 minutes.
+In the meantime, preheat your oven to 320 F.

 Bake your cookies for 11-13 min, or until the edges turn golden.
 Let them cool for 2 minutes in the cookie sheets and transfer to a wire rack to cool completely